General Pharmaceutical Council: Human rights legal challenge to its professional standards

 In 2017, the GPhC renamed its “Standards of Conduct, Ethics and Performance”, which set standards for pharmacists registered with the GPhC, to “Standards for Pharmacy Professionals”.
 At the same time, it changed the standards, and set out for the first time expressly that “The standards need to be met at all times, not only during working hours.”
-Two pharmacists, Pitt and Tyas, who were employees of the Pharmacists’ Defence Association, initiated judicial review proceedings on the basis that – they alleged - the new standards would infringe their human rights set out in Articles 8, 10 and 11 of the European Convention on Human Rights, as given effect in UK law through Sch.
+Two pharmacists, Pitt and Tyas, who were employees of the Pharmacists’ Defence Association, initiated judicial review proceedings on the basis that – they alleged – the new standards would infringe their human rights set out in Articles 8, 10 and 11 of the European Convention on Human Rights, as given effect in UK law through Sch.
 1 to the Human Rights Act 1998.
 The challenge was ultimately not successful, but the judgement has been called into question.

 The GPhC's social media guidance (“Demonstrating Professionalism Online”) – which asks pharmacists not to get involved in “negative, unconstructive discussions”, has not as yet been subject to legal challenge on the grounds of human rights.
-However, action taken against a pharmacist on the basis that he/she was involved in a negative and/or unconstructive discussion (which ostensibly includes, for example, talking to someone who was complaining about the weather) has the potential to engage human rights issues in relation to freedom of expression.
+However, action taken against a pharmacist on the basis that he/she was involved in a negative and/or unconstructive discussion has the potential to engage human rights issues in relation to freedom of expression.

 Potential cheating/collusion/plagiarism on pharmacy technician training courses

 In July 2018, The Pharmacists’ Defence Association reported on “potential cheating, collusion or plagiarism among trainee pharmacy technicians”.
-It stated that, “A small number of online distance learning courses are undertaken by many trainee pharmacy technicians in the UK… since 2011, an extensive set of responses to assessment questions appears to have been developing, all of which are publicly visible and indexed on online search engines.
+It stated that:“A small number of online distance learning courses are undertaken by many trainee pharmacy technicians in the UK… since 2011, an extensive set of responses to assessment questions appears to have been developing, all of which are publicly visible and indexed on online search engines.
 This means that trainee pharmacy technicians completing the distance learning courses can find answers to these questions and could potentially plagiarise them word-for-word to help them pass their assessments, without having conducted their own research or developing their own understanding.
 Some of the suggested responses to exam questions indicate what grading was obtained for that response.
 Communication also appears to occur through private messaging.
-As at 22 March 2018, the threads identified had been viewed a combined total 61,483 times.”
-It also stated that “GPhC-commissioned research, published in 2014, included comments relating to the potential for cheating, collusion and plagiarism on pharmacy technicians’ initial education and training courses...
+As at 22 March 2018, the threads identified had been viewed a combined total 61,483 times...
+GPhC-commissioned research, published in 2014, included comments relating to the potential for cheating, collusion and plagiarism on pharmacy technicians’ initial education and training courses...
 It is unclear what action the GPhC has taken on this matter since that time.”

-It is not clear whether the GPhC took any action to investigate following the PDA report.
+There are no public reports of the GPhC taking any action to investigate following the PDA report.

-Buttercups Training responded to the PDA report, saying among other things that “cheating is a part of the human condition”.
+Buttercups Training, which provided pharmacy technician training courses and whose chairman at the time was also the Chairman of the GPhC's Audit and Risk Committee, responded to the PDA report, saying among other things that “cheating is a part of the human condition”.
 However, it said it has robust systems to detect cheating and will respond swiftly and decisively where it is discovered on its own courses.